Skip to Main Content

 3. Re-use of the data by other researchers

-Ensure wider dissemination and increased impact.
+• Ensure wider dissemination and increased impact.
 Research data, if correctly formatted, described and attributed, will have significant ongoing value and can continue to have impact long after the completion of a research project.
-Perhaps the most common reason to retain and manage research data, is to facilitate online sharing.

-Enable research continuity through secondary data use.
-Good research data management will permit new and innovative research to be built on existing information.
-So the importance of research data quality and provenance is paramount, particularly when data sharing and re-use is becoming increasingly important within and across disciplines.
-Sharing well-managed research data and enabling others to use it will also help to prevent duplication of effort.
+• Enable research continuity through secondary data use.
+Good research data management will permit new and innovative research to be built on existing information and prevent duplication of effort.

-Additionally research data should be managed to ensure compliance with a funding agency’s requirements.
-An increasing number of funding bodies (for example Horizon 2020, Health Research Board, Irish Research Council) request or require that their funding recipients create and follow plans for managing data, storing or preserving it in the long term, and sharing some, or all data products with the public.
+• Additionally research data should be managed to ensure compliance with a funding agency’s requirements.
+An increasing number of funding bodies request or require that their funding recipients create and follow plans for managing data (DMP's), storing or preserving it in the long term, and sharing some, or all data products with the public.